hsiaosiyuan0/ripplet/README.md

 ## Development

-Ripplet is currently in prototyping stage, so it uses [ANTLR](https://www.antlr.org/) to generate its parser, however a handmade parser will be introduced once it  it enters a relatively stable stage.
+Ripplet is currently in a prototyping stage, so it uses [ANTLR](https://www.antlr.org/) to generate its parser, however a handmade parser will be introduced once it enters a relatively stable stage.

 ### Prerequisite